There will be optional office hour meetings noon to 12:45, Mondays.

 Islam: Al Farabi, Avicenna & Averroes

-1st Essay – For the first, single-page essay, I want you to try to focus your own philosophical beliefs about how truth and the mind work into the space as simply as possible.
+1st Essay – For the first, single-page essay, I want you to try to focus your own philosophical beliefs about how truth and the mind work into the page as simply as possible.
+If you have trouble, try starting with the Egyptians & Babylonians, and react to what you think this shows about thought.
 I want you to express your ideas so you can see what does and doesn’t change as we go.
+Don’t worry about format, or citing examples, or the reading, but rather try to just write.
+I will not be grading this harshly, and it is more proof of participation and an opening exercise.
+Due Date: Sunday, June 25th

-2nd Essay – For the second, 2-page essay, I want you to consider the philosophical debates from ancient Egypt, Babylon & India, focusing on one core thinker and idea.
+2nd Essay – For the second, 2-page essay, I want you to consider the philosophical debates from ancient Egypt, Babylon & India, focusing on one particular core thinker and idea, such as Maat, Jain nonviolence and karma, Buddhist codependent arising, or others.
 Present the argument for the point, and yours for or against it.
 What do you argue, and why?
+Due Date: Sunday, July 2nd

-4th Essay – For the final 8 page essay for the class, I want you to select an Islamic or European philosopher and idea, presenting the argument of the thinker and yours about it.
+4th Essay – For the final 8 page essay for the class, I want you to select an Islamic or European philosopher and idea, presenting the argument of the thinker and your thoughts and argument about their argument.
+Ideas you can pick include, but are not limited to, Avicenna’s floating man, Descartes’ dualism, Hume’s billiard table, Locke’s blank slate, Hegel’s master and slave, Nietzsche’s truth as interpretation, Sartre’s waiter, Wittgenstein’s oven, and Baudrillard’s hyperreality.
+Due Date: Thursday, July 27th

 Grading Rubric: 100 – This is outstanding work, 90 – This is good work that shows you put thought and time in, but more, 80 – This is on the right path, but clearly needs a bit more, 70 – This is somewhat wrong and off, and 0 – 60 – You are clearly phoning it in before the telegraph.